 This is a recipe from an article I wrote for Edible Magazine in New Mexico for their December Wellness Issue.
 Edible publications are some of my favorite to read, and we have a substantial collection of issues from all over the country that we have collected on road trips.
 It was an honor to share my passion for delicious and healthy food in one of my favorite magazines!
 Enjoy!

-I love donuts, and these are a version that incorporate the healthy fats of almond and coconut, protein, while using only maple syrup as a sweetener.
+I love donuts, and these are a version that incorporate the healthy fats and protein of almond and coconut, while using only maple syrup as a sweetener.
 A great way to exhibit the flavors of the season and to satisfy even the most discerning sweet tooth.
 You will need a regular sized donut mold for these; I purchased a “Wappa” silicone mold on amazon.com.
 This recipe will make 9 donuts in the Wappa mold.

 1 1/2 cups of almond flour (find in most health food stores or order “blanched almond flour” online at honeyville.com)

 1 cup blue cornmeal or rainbow corn meal(toasted and ground from Glass Gem Corn we grew this season)

 1/4 cup coconut flour